Thinking of traveling to the United States for a vacation? You might be wondering how to apply for a US tourist visa.

 Follow these steps

-- Pay the visa application fee.
+- Pay the visa application fee of USD160, or P8,640.
 You can pay through BPI or Bancnet online, or over the counter.
 Secure the deposit slip.

 - Complete the Nonimmigrant Visa Application form online and make a printed copy.